Frieda Robscheit-Robbins: The Matthew-Matilda Effect

 The Matthew-Matilda Effect is the phenomenon in which a person receives credit for an achievement or publication over their co-contributors due to name recognition and/or gender bias.
 This effect applies to Robscheit-Robbins because of her omission from the winning of the Nobel Prize for Medicine in 1934.
 The Nobel Prize instead went to George Hoyt Whipple and two other male scientists despite Robscheit-Robbins being a co-author for a majority of the publications that were written.
-Robscheit-Robbins was not recognized for the work she performed with Whipple and is a prime example of the Matthew-Matilda Effect taking place in the history of science.

 Personal life

 In the year 1915, Robscheit-Robbins married Oscar V. Sprague.
 Together, the two had one child.
 She died in December 1973 in Tucson, Arizona, US.